gian-hancock/gian-hancock.github.io/content/posts/gba-jam-2024/index.md

 Overall, it was a very enjoyable project to work on and we were both highly motivated to see it through.
 There are a few primary factors which led to this:

 - **Technologies:** This was my first project in C++, and my first GBA project.
 I felt like I was constantly learning, but the learning curve wasn't so steep that we weren't making progress.
 I fell back to Rust for writing the dialogue code generator, which added some familiarity and variety to the project.
-- **Team:** Working in a small highly aligned teams has always been enjoyable for me.
-It's nice working people who share your enthusiasm for a project, while still benefiting from minimal coordination overhead.
+- **Team:** Working in a small highly aligned team has always been enjoyable for me.
+It's nice working with people who share your enthusiasm for a project, while still benefiting from minimal coordination overhead.
 - **Deadline:** Having a clear deadline definitely helped push me to keep the pace up.
 It also forced us to set a reasonable scope early on.

 ## 4. Wrap Up